Frauds Targeting Attorney Trust Accounts

-The Practice Resource Institute continues to receive reports of frauds targeting attorney trust accounts.
+The Practice Resource Center continues to receive reports of frauds targeting attorney trust accounts.
 The three most prevalent types of frauds are 1) Counterfeit bank checks 2) Compromised wire instructions, and 3) Forged trust account checks.
 The following is a summary of each fraud.

 Counterfeit Bank Check